-Delta Air Lines today announced that is has selected CFM International’s CFM56-5B engine s to power 15 firm A321ceo (current engine option) aircraft.
-The new aircraft, which were also announced today, will begin delivery in 2018.
+Delta Air Lines today announced that is has selected CFM International’s CFM56-5B engine s to power 30 firm A321ceo (current engine option) aircraft.
+The agreement is valued at more than $850 million U.S. at list price, including spare engines and a suite of material support agreements for the new fleet.